koltyakov/PnP-JS-Core-Debug/README.md

 npm run init
 ```

-You'll be prompted with SharePoint web url and credentials, just follow the wizard:
+You'll be prompted with SharePoint web URL and credentials, just follow the wizard:

 ![](/assets/auth_init.png)